-The regulations allow a maximum of five years from date of registration to completion of the course.
-It is possible to step off the course and step back on within a reasonable period of time although it is still required that the total time to complete the course shall be five years unless a formal "Interruption" has been granted.
+The University regulations allow a maximum of five years from year of registration to completion of the course unless a formal "Interruption" has been granted.
 (See above section 2.3).

-The Diploma Director will consider individual circumstances on a case-by-case basis.
-It is important that you discuss any changes to your status on the course with your consultant supervisor at an early stage and make the BSSH Diploma Course Co-ordinator aware as soon as possible.
+The Diploma Director and University of Manchester will consider individual circumstances on a case-by-case basis.
+It is important that you discuss any changes to your status on the course with your Diploma supervisor at an early stage and make the BSSH Diploma Course Co-ordinator aware as soon as possible.